CarljohanDanling/ShoppingList_v2/README.md

-# ShoppingList_v2
+# ShoppingList

-## This is a Shopping List program you can use when you're out shopping for example groceries.
+This is a Shopping List program you can use when you're out shopping.